piermorel/gramm/README.md

 - Easy export in multiple formats with a convenient <code>export()</code> method that can be called after <code>draw()</code> and maintains correct dimensions/aspect ratio.
 - All visualizations have plenty of options accessible through arguments, from computational to esthetic ones.
 - Representation of groupings can be fully customized (colormaps, ordering)
 - Multiple gramm plots can be combined in the same figure by creating a matrix of gramm objects and calling the <code>draw()</code> method on the whole matrix.
-An overarching title can be added by calling <code>set_title()</code> on the whole matrix.
-- MATLABs axes properties are acessible through the method <code>axe_property()</code>
+- MATLABs axes properties are modifiable through the method <code>axe_property()</code>
 - Non-data graphical elements can be added such as reference lines or polygons (<code>geom_abline()</code>, <code>geom_vline()</code>,<code>geom_hline()</code>,<code>geom_polygon()</code>)
+- For advanced customization, handles of all graphic elements and computation results are easily available after the <code>draw()</code> through the <code>results</code> structure of the gramm object

 ## Gallery